GEWIS/sudosos-client/README.md

 # SudoSOS Client

-This repo serves to be an client package for the SudoSOS backend.
+This repo serves to be a client package for the SudoSOS backend.

+use `openapi-generator-cli generate -i swagger.json -g typescript-fetch -o ./out`